phlex-ruby/phlex.fun/handbook/first-component.md

 # Building your first component in Phlex

 Let’s start by building a simple Card component.
 A Card is a presentational component, it doesn’t really have any behavior.
-So it’s going to be mostly for abstracting away the CSS classes and specific markup.
-We’ll use simple classes in our example, but you could imagine if you were using a utility based CSS framework like Tailwind that you would be abstracting away a lot more.
+So it’s going to be mostly for abstracting away the CSS classes and specific structure of the markup.

+We’ll use simple classes in our example, but you could imagine if you were using a utilitybased CSS framework like Tailwind that you would be abstracting away a lot more.

 ```ruby
 # app/components/card.rb